 6 Mexico Road Trip Itinerary Suggestions

-The landscape and culture of Mexico is deep and diverse and we believe that in order to truly get a better understanding of the complexity of life in Mexico, exploring the country with a vehicle on your own Mexico road trip is the best way to go.
+The landscape and culture of Mexico are deep and diverse, and we believe that in order to truly get a better understanding of the complexity of life in Mexico, exploring the country with a vehicle on your own Mexico road trip is the best way to go.

-Below, we have carved out 6 perfect Mexico road trip itinerary suggestions for you to explore.
-These 6 routes are color-coded in the map below.
+Below, we have carved out six perfect Mexico road trip itinerary suggestions for exploring.
+These six routes are color-coded in the map below.
 Of course, it ultimately depends on how much time you have and where your starting point is.
 But we hope these itinerary suggestions can inspire you to plan your own Mexico road trip.

 1. Baja Mexico Road Trip Itinerary